mc2-project/secure-xgboost/doc/tutorials/outsourced-cluster.rst

 ********
 If you are using Azure Confidential Computing, all your VMs must be on the same subnet.

+We'll first set up the enclave cluster, and then set up the client.

 Cluster Setup
 =============
 We'll need to start an RPC process on each node in the cluster to listen for client calls.